tudorboghitoiu-ui/detect_capillaries_and_arterioles/README.md

 ### The macro prompts for an output directory every time I run it

-Either you are starting a fresh Fiji session each time (the prompt is once per session by design), or you have left `CFG_QC_DIR = ""` and want to suppress the prompt entirely.
-Set `CFG_QC_DIR` to an absolute path in Section 1 of the configuration block.
+Either you are starting a fresh Fiji session each time (the prompt is once per session by design), or you have left `CFG_QC_OUTPUT_DIR = ""` and want to suppress the prompt entirely.
+Set `CFG_QC_OUTPUT_DIR` to an absolute path in Section 1 of the configuration block.

 ### "Channel count mismatch" error